Yusef Komunyakaa: Poetry

 Introduction

-Yusef Komunyakaa (born James William Brown; April 29, 1941)[2] is an American poet who teaches at New York University and is a member of the Fellowship of Southern Writers.
-Komunyakaa is a recipient of the 1994 Kingsley Tufts Poetry Award, for Neon Vernacular[3] and the 1994 Pulitzer Prize for Poetry.
-He also received the Ruth Lilly Poetry Prize.
-Komunyakaa received the 2007 Louisiana Writer Award for his contribution to poetry.
+Yusef Komunyakaa (born James William Brown Jr.; April 29, 1941[3] or 1947[4]) is an American poet who teaches at New York University[5] and is a member of the Fellowship of Southern Writers.[6]
+Komunyakaa is a recipient of the 1994 Kingsley Tufts Poetry Award for Neon Vernacular[7] and the 1994 Pulitzer Prize for Poetry.[8]
+He also received the Ruth Lilly Poetry Prize in 2001.[9]
+Komunyakaa received the 2007 Louisiana Writer Award for his contribution to poetry.[10]

-His subject matter ranges from the black experience through rural Southern life before the Civil Rights era and his experience as a soldier during the Vietnam War.
+His subject matters include the Black experience, rural Southern life before the civil rights movement, and his experience as a soldier during the Vietnam War.

-According to public records, Komunyakaa was born in 1947 and given the name James William Brown.
-(His former wife said in her memoir that he was born in 1941.)[2]
-He was the eldest of five children of James William Brown, a carpenter, and his wife.[4]
+Komunyakaa was born in 1947 and given the name James William Brown Junior[11] (although his former wife said in her memoir that he was born in 1941).[3]
 He grew up in the small town of Bogalusa, Louisiana.
-As an adult, he reclaimed the name Komunyakaa, said to be his grandfather's African name.
-He said that his grandfather had reached the United States as a stowaway in a ship from Trinidad.
+As an adult, he reclaimed the name Komunyakaa, the name of his grandfather who had reached the United States as a stowaway in a ship from Trinidad.[12]

-Brown served in the US Army, serving one tour of duty in South Vietnam during the Vietnam War.
-According to his former wife, Mandy Sayer, he was discharged on 14 December 1966.[2]
-He worked as a specialist for the military paper, Southern Cross, covering actions and stories, interviewing fellow soldiers, and publishing articles on Vietnamese history, which earned him a Bronze Star.
-He has since used these experiences as the source of his war poetry collections Toys in a Field (1986) and Dien Cai Dau (1988), the title of which derives from a derogatory term in Vietnamese for American soldiers.
-Komunyakaa has said that following his return to the United States, he found the American people's rejection of Vietnam veterans to be every bit as painful as the racism he had experienced while growing up in the American South before the Civil Rights Movement.[5]
+Komunyakaa served in the U.S. Army, serving one tour of duty in South Vietnam during the Vietnam War.
+According to his former wife, Mandy Sayer, he was discharged on 14 December 1966.[3]
+He worked as a specialist for the military paper Southern Cross, covering actions and stories, interviewing fellow soldiers, and publishing articles on Vietnamese history, which earned him a Bronze Star.
+He has since used these experiences as the source of his war poetry collections Toys in a Field (1986) and Dien Cai Dau (1988).
+Following his return to the United States, he found the American people's rejection of Vietnam veterans to be as painful as the racism he had experienced while growing up in the American South before the Civil Rights Movement.[13]

-Komunyakaa taught at Indiana University Bloomington until the fall of 1997, when he became a professor in the Program in Creative Writing at Princeton University.
-Yusef Komunyakaa is a professor in the Creative Writing Program at New York University.
+In 1985, he was hired as an associate professor at Indiana University Bloomington.[4]
+He also held the Ruth Lilly Professorship for two years from 1989 to 1990.[17]
+Komunyakaa taught there through 1996.[4]
+In the fall of 1997, he became a professor in the Program in Creative Writing at Princeton University.[18]
+Yusef Komunyakaa is a professor in the Creative Writing Program at New York University.[5]

 PoetryKomunyakaa at the 2006 Brooklyn Book Festival.